-On 3rd June, 1927, twelve days after becoming the first person to fly solo across the Atlantic, and having completed his brief tour of England, Charles Lindbergh took off from RAF Kenley at 6.50am, in a borrowed Gloster Woodcock aircraft, bound for Le Bourget.
+On 3rd June, 1927, twelve days after becoming the first person to fly solo across the Atlantic, and having completed his brief tour of England, Charles Lindbergh took off from RAF Kenley at 6.50am, bound for Le Bourget, in a Gloster Woodcock aircraft borrowed from No.17 Squadron.

 He was escorted as far as Lympne by two of 32 squadron’s Gloster Gamecocks and arrived in Paris at around 10am, where thousands of spectators had turned out to greet his arrival yet again.